Dublin Harbour Police

 In 2008, because Dublin Port Company was unwilling or unable to pay the wages of officers, the vast majority (at least 20) officers were made redundant (after a voluntary arrangement of over 200,000 euro paid to each officer) Access control will be undertaken by contracted private security companies, however at least three officers are legally obliged to remain at the port to enforce bye-laws.

+A new garda station was with accommodation was opened for the Garda Immigration Unit in 2023.
+Minister for Justice Helen McEntee opened the building on the 10th of November.